Less single-use plastic

-In recent years, there has been an increasing focus on the negative environmental consequences of disposable plastic, especially when it ends up in nature.
-Topdanmark has decided to also reduce the use of single-use plastic items - both in the canteen and in other operations.
+In recent years, there has been an increasing focus on the negative environmental consequences of single use items, especially when it ends up in nature.
+Topdanmark has decided to reduce the use of single-use items - both in the canteen and in other operations.

-In recent years, there has been an increasing focus on the negative environmental consequences of disposable plastic, especially when it ends up in nature.
-Topdanmark has decided to also reduce the use of single-use plastic items - both in the canteen and in other operations.
+In recent years, there has been an increasing focus on the negative environmental consequences of single use items, especially when it ends up in nature.
+Topdanmark has decided to reduce the use of single-use items - both in the canteen and in other operations.

-We have already made several different initiatives, among other things, all new employees get a personal ceramic cup made by Danish designers and a thermo water bottle.
-This means less use of disposable cups in the offices and in the cafe.
-The Cafe, which is run by the canteen, serves delicious freshly made barista coffee every day.
+Furthermore, all new employees get a personal ceramic cup made by Danish designers and a thermo water bottle.
+Consequently, we no longer have single use coffee ups in any of our locations.
+The Café, which is run by the canteen, serves delicious freshly made barista coffee every day.
 If the employees bring their own cup, they save DKK 5 per cup of coffee.

 Facts